epiphany-platform/central-build-system/CBS_HOWTO.md

 We can also take the send option and create VNET with Virtual Network Gateway and peer it with kubernetes VPN.

 Creation of this is out of CBS scope but below you can find directions which allow you to configure it in a correct way.<br>In this case you have to properly configure peering.
-In the VPN VNET peering you have to set below setting:
+In the VPN VNET peering you have to assure below setting:

 ```text
 Traffic to remote virtual network: Allow (default)